visit-dav/visit/src/doc/tutorials/MRI.rst

 Performing a ThreeSlice using the point tool
 """"""""""""""""""""""""""""""""""""""""""""
-Along with directly entering the X, Y, Z coordinates for your ThreeSlice in the attributes window, Visit_ also provides the option of using an interactive Point tool for determing these coordinates.
+Along with directly entering the X, Y, Z coordinates for your ThreeSlice in the attributes window, Visit_ also provides the option of using an interactive Point tool for determining these coordinates.

 1. In the top left-hand corner of the visualization window, you'll find a button that activates the Point tool. *Click* this button.